 Automation can free up staff time to investigate these exceptions and this in turn reduces the risk of fraud.

 Knowing exactly where an invoice is in the process is often a problem for businesses with manual systems.
 This lack of visibility increases the risk of fraud.
 Time taken up dealing with supplier queries can crowd out time available to exercise internal controls when teams are under pressure to meet payment deadlines.

 Automation can make the process visible, as digital copies of invoices follow a workflow and there is an audit trail throughout the process.
-Dealing with supplier queries can be immediate, a simple enquiry will identify where the invoice is currently in the process.
+Dealing with supplier queries can be immediate, a simply enquiry will identify where the invoice is currently in the process.